AssemblyAI/assemblyai-csharp-sdk/README.md

     AudioUrl = "https://storage.googleapis.com/aai-web-samples/espn-bears.m4a",
     LanguageCode = TranscriptLanguageCode.EnUs
 });

+// checks if transcript.Status == TranscriptStatus.Completed, throws an exception if not
+transcript.EnsureStatusCompleted();

+Console.WriteLine(transcript.Text);
 ```

 `TranscribeAsync` queues a transcription job and polls it until the `transcript.Status` is `completed` or `error`.